anywhichway/hcx/README.md

 in a remote head, errors will be logged but not interrupt the flow for the rest of the scripts.

 The use of remote content is ideal for micro-UI design.
 Each element of the UI can be designed and previewed in its own HTML file with its own styling.

+#### Runnable Routes

+If the content routed to contains scripts and `runnable="true"`, the scripts will be run.
+Except, if the target is an `<iframe>`, runnable does not have to be set.

+#### Isolating Scripts

+If the targetted content contains scripts, they can be isolated by making the target be a CSS selector for iframes.

 #### Multiple Routes